Botanical Name: Dichroa febrifuga.

 Plant Parts Used: It is primarily the root that is used in Chinese herbal medicine.

 When harvested the small rootlets are removed and the main root is dried in the sun and then sliced before it is used unprocessed or roasted.
-The leaves have similar medicinal effect as the root but stronger in their action when it comes to induce vomiting.
+The leaves have similar medicinal effect as the root but stronger in their action when it comes to inducing vomiting.

 Traditional Uses, Therapeutic Benefits and Claims of Dichroa Root